 How does sleep affect my weight loss efforts?

-Not getting enough sleep can mess with your hunger hormones.
+Sleeplessness disturbs your hunger hormones, which affects what you eat.
 This makes it harder to control cravings and weight.
 Aim for 7-9 hours of sleep each night.
-Try a calming bedtime routine to improve your sleep.
+Establish a calming bedtime routine to enhance your sleep quality.

 What are SMART goals, and how can they aid my weight loss journey?